 What is the fastest ATV in the world?

-According to the Guinness book of world records, the fastest speed ever achieved by an ATV was 196.19mph (315.74 km/h).
-The rider was Terry Wilmeth, and the bike was a modified Yamaha 700 raptor.
-Fitted with a hybrid rocket thruster.
+According to the Guinness Book of world records, the fastest speed ever achieved by an ATV was 196.19mph (315.74 km/h).
+The rider was Terry Wilmeth, and the bike was a modified Yamaha 700 Raptor with a hybrid rocket thruster.